 Are you good at completing goals?

 So what else can I do?
 Don't be afraid to ask for help.
-Many fail because he or she attempt to do it all by themselves.
+Many fail because he or she attempts to do too many goals at one time.

-There is a new trend, life coaching.
-Seek out and hire a life coach, personal coach or executive coach to help you form an action plan to accomplish your goal.
+Seek out and hire a life coach, personal coach or executive coach to help you create an action plan to accomplish your goal.
 With a certified, trained, objective and skillful second eye, a life coach can assist you in cleaning up all the defeating core beliefs and make a solid action plan to unblock yourself and achieve your goal as well as be a support or a cheerleader along the way.
 Coaching can open your mind to a new path for a better future.

 Is there something I can do on my own?

 Yes, I have developed a self-help web-based program called The Making a Positive Change 30 Day Challenge which is an online personal improvement program that will walk you through step by step to change your identity, find out what is blocking you and help you create whole new personal philosophy.